What happened?

 -

-Provide structured conversations with staff following up instances of uncivility to help them to avoid such behaviour in the future.
+Provide structured conversations with staff following up instances of uncivility.

 -